Don't see what you're looking for?

 If you have limited income and resources, you may qualify for Extra Help to pay for Medicare prescription drug coverage.
 You may also be able to get help from your state.

 You may join or leave a plan only at certain times.
 For example, each year you'll be able to choose a different Medicare Part D prescription or Medicare Advantage plan during an annual election period.
 If you're eligible for both Medicare and Medicaid, you may change plans at any time.
+(Limitations may apply).

 The annual election period for Medicare Part D and Medicare Advantage plans is October 15 through December 7.